mrkaleArduinoLib/gbj_appbucket/README.md

 [Back to interface](#interface)

-<a id="getIntens"></a>
+<a id="getIntensity"></a>

-## getIntens()
+## getIntensity()

 #### Description
 The method calculates the [level of rain intensity](#intensity) for rain rate and determines it for various rain duration.
-- During a rainfall the level ranked from the rain rate depending on rain duration.
+* During a rainfall the level ranked from the rain rate depending on rain duration.
-- Between rainfalls the method return the level for no rain status.
+* Between rainfalls the method return the level for no rain status.
-- Rainfalls intensity levels can be tranformed to descriptive names or rain type names for visualization purposes.
+* Rainfalls intensity levels can be tranformed to descriptive names or rain type names for visualization purposes.

 #### Syntax
-    byte getIntens()
+    byte getIntensity()

 #### Parameters
 None